 burgher n: citizen of a town, especially a member of the middle class.
-Students will complete their map of David's journey and finish the list of how weather and geography affect the story.

 What Do You Think?

 Is there someone with whom you enjoy trading good-natured insults?
 If so, has either one of you ever crossed the line and said something that was truly hurtful?
 Has there been a time when you felt you had to defend your honor?
 Talk with your friend or a parent about the unspoken rules of friendly insults.